Western Animation: Captain Planet and the Planeteers

 Creator Cameo: One of the H-B era episodes featured Blight, Nukem, Skumm and Greedly taking over a TV network, with the owner named Fred Lerner (a thinly veiled parody of Ted Turner, who voices himself!)

 Cut Lex Luthor a Check: Why didn't the villains just sell their technology instead of using it against the Planeteers and being foiled?

 Particularly mind-boggling when Dr. Blight switches bodies with Gaia for an episode.
 Gaia uses Blight's technology to effortlessly clean up oil spills, put out raging wildfires etc.; Dr. Blight is furious at the end of the episode.
 Just the oil spill technology would make her the world's first trillionaire if she shopped it around to oil companies, governments, the UN, Greenpeace...

 Played straight in Sly Sludge's final appearance in the series, where he finally gets a clue that legit recycling is actually profitable and actually has a change of heart about pollution.

-Darker and Edgier: A few episodes were much darker than the rest of the series, with "Mind Pollution", "'Teers In The 'Hood'", and "Talkin' Trash" standing out the most.
+Darker and Edgier: A few episodes were much darker than the rest of the series, with "Mind Pollution", "'Teers In The 'Hood'", "Sea No Evil", "101 Mutations", and "Talkin' Trash" standing out the most.